Larger Quantities, Lower Prices

 Jack In The Pulpit - Arisaema triphyllum

 Jack in the Pulpit is an herbaceous perennial plant also known as the Indian Turnip, Brown Dragon, bog onion, Wild Turnip and American Wake Robin.
 It gets its name from the shape of the blossoms which have a cuplike hooded top showing off a variety of colors from cream to green and burgundy to brown.
 The hood or the spathe showcases a spike or spadix that could be mistaken for a man standing in the pulpit is covered with tiny male and female flowers of a wide variety of colors: white, red, pink and green.
-It is framed by basal leaves in sets of three.
+Basal leaves frame it in sets of three.

 Jack in the Pulpit is native to the Midwest and grows hardily in zones 2-7.
 It thrives in soils that are damp and acidic.
 It also likes rich humus forest soils.
 This is an excellent plant for extremely boggy areas of your garden or lawn.

-The Jack in the Pulpit can be found growing wildly in rich moist woods growing from New Brunswick, Canada all the way to Florida.
-This plant is an exceptional addition to bog or rain gardens and its very tolerant of poorly drained soils.
+The Jack in the Pulpit can be found growing wildly in rich, moist woods growing from New Brunswick, Canada all the way to Florida.
+This plant is an exceptional addition to bog or rain gardens, and it's very tolerant of poorly drained soils.
 Grow them from the berries' seeds planted in the fall in 6 inches of slightly acidic soil with lots of organic matter.
-These make a good addition to shade gardens and outlines around the edges of woodlands.
+These make an excellent addition to shade gardens and outlines around the edges of woodlands.

 Jack In The Pulpit is a native wildflower to eastern and mid-western North America, however, is growing well in hardy zones 4-9.
 It grows best in partial shade and prefers medium to wet soil.
 It grows from anywhere to 1 to 3 feet and gets its name from its flower shape.
 The flower is a spathe shaped pouch that is covered by a hood.
 Each plant had one 2-3 light green with a hint of purple leaves that measure around 12 inches.
 It is a fuss-free plant that would look great in any wildflower garden.